nishadprinja/ClassiCAL/to_do.md

         end
     end

-that is what I wrote to
-parse a string into a datetime instead of current_user.detail.time_zone do the central time zone

-which i have to find
-and 'da' is the time string
-that you want to turn into a time
+that is what I wrote to parse a string into a datetime.
+And instead of current_user.detail.time_zone, do the central time zone, which i have to find.
+And 'da' is the time string that you want to turn into a time